remilauzier/rudo/README.md

 **Rudo** "RustUser do" allows a system administrator to give certain users the ability to run some commands as **root** or another user while logging all commands and it's arguments.
+Compile with rust 1.43 and later, test manually for now.

 # Package
 https://copr.fedorainfracloud.org/coprs/remilauzier/rudo/